nunomiguelcg/apollo-discord-bot/README.md

 -ping
 (The bot will answer with pong!)
 -youtube
 (The bot will send you a youtube link.
-Tip you can change the youtube link to go to your youtube channel.
+Tip: You can change the youtube link.
 Go to the bot's folder and open commands folder.
-Open the file "youtube.js" in a text editor and replace the youtube link with your channel's youtube link.
+Open the file "youtube.js" in a text editor and replace the youtube link with your channel's youtube link, for example.
 Restart the bot and you're ready to go!)